 Covers techniques required to communicate technical information in a graphic form.
 Includes sketching, orthographics, pictorials, sections, mechanical connections, auxiliary drawings and developments to provide the basics for developing CAD working drawings.
 Emphasis will be placed on understanding rather than draftsmanship.
 Example drawings will be analyzed.
 Recommended as a prerequisite to CAD graphics courses.

 BCIT reserves the right to cancel courses.
 In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.
-No class will be held Monday May 21st - Victoria Day.

 Upon successful completion of this course, the student will be able to:

 Describe the role of technical graphics in the engineering design process.

 Create sectional views.

 Create pictorial drawings.